-The Tax Code of the Republic of Belarus ("Tax Code") is the legal basis for the single taxation system in Belarus.
+The Tax Code of the Republic of Belarus No. 166-Z dated 19 December 2002 and No. 71-Z dated 29 December 2009 (as amended) ("Tax Code") is the legal basis for the single taxation system in Belarus.
 It comprises two parts, namely the General and Special Parts.

 The General Part of the Tax Code establishes the system of taxes and duties, basic principles of taxation in Belarus, types of taxes and duties, general rules for their calculation, rights and duties of payers, tax bodies and other authorities.
-The Special Part of the Tax Code, which came into force on 1 January 2010, sets forth the detailed rules on each state-wide and local tax, duties as well as special tax regimes.
-The taxpavers. objects of taxation, taxable base, rates, list of reliefs, as well as tax calculation procedures, due dates for the payment of tax and the filing of tax returns are defined in the Special Part in relation to every tax payment.
-On 1 January 2019, the restated version of both the General Part and the Special Part entered in force.
+The Special Part of the Tax Code sets forth the detailed rules on each state-wide and local tax, duties as well as special tax regimes.
+The taxpayers, objects of taxation, taxable base, rates, list of reliefs, as well as tax calculation procedures, due dates for the payment of tax and the filing of tax returns are defined in the Special Part in relation to every tax payment.

 The Ministry of Taxation of the Republic of Belarus ("Ministry of Taxation") and its territorial branches (inspections) are the main supervisory authorities.
 They exercise control over the observance of tax legislation and supervise the calculation and payment of taxes and duties as well.
 Moreover, the Ministry of Taxation is authorized to adopt legislation in the sphere of taxation, establish specific measures aimed at the simplification of Belarusian tax legislation, including measures aimed at improving the calculation and payment of taxes, tax accounting and tax control.
-The Tax Code additionally regulates several special tax regimes, for example, a simplified system of taxation, taxation in FEZs, the taxation of gaming/gambling and lottery activities, and the taxation of the residents of the High Technology Park.
+The Tax Code additionally regulates several special tax regimes, for example, a simplified system of taxation, taxation in FEZs, the taxation of gaming/gambling and lottery activities.